Urban Food Systems

-M.S. in Horticulture — emphasis in Urban Food Systems
+M.S. in Horticulture with an emphasis in Urban Food Systems

-Students also gain a solid foundation in horticultural science and food crop production while studying how the urban food system impacts economic development and provides a source of nutritious, safe food grown locally/regionally.
+Students will gain a solid foundation in horticultural science and food crop production while studying how the urban food system impacts economic development and provides a source of nutritious, safe food grown locally/regionally.

 Note: Graduate students must be seeking a degree to qualify for federal financial aid loans.

 The specialized emphasis in urban food systems degree is part of K-State's broader M.S. in Horticulture and Natural Resources degree.

 Follow Kansas State University Urban Food Systems on Facebook.